- The basics

 Be sure that you are downloading over Wi-Fi and not via 3G or 4G, or you may end up using up all your data for the month.
 Read our guide: how to stop running out of cellular data.

-There are various reasons why you might want to download a beta version of iOS, but generally it's because the public version hasn't come out yet. iOS 10 is only hours from final launch at time of writing, but if you're still interested in downloading the beta - or getting the beta version of a later version, such as iOS 10.1, before it launches - then this sectionm is for you.
+There are various reasons why you might want to download a beta version of iOS, but generally it's because the public version hasn't come out yet. iOS 10 has already launched, but you can still be on the iOS 10 beta program, in order to test new features before they come out - such as iOS 10.1, before it launches.

-Downloading an iOS beta is more complicated than getting the public version.
+Downloading an iOS beta is more complicated than getting the final public-release version.

 One option is the developer preview.
 This is basically a pre-release beta testing version, but Apple calls it the developer preview beta to distinguish it from the public beta which is much more polished.